ariandodev/nestjs-rbac/README.md

+## WARNING!
+WORK IN PROGRESS, NOT READY FOR ANYTHING YET!

 ## Project Description
 This is a headless nestjs skeleton app that implements RBAC (Role Based Access Control) using a relational database intended to be used as a starting point to build my projects.
 Anyone is welcome to contribute to the project or use it for any purpose free of charge.